basis-company/sharded-queue.py/README.md

 ## Drivers
 There are several implementations of components:
-- `RedisCoordinator` persist queue binds in redis using setnx api
+- `RedisLock` persist lock acquires in redis using setnx api
 - `RedisStorage` persist msgs using lists and lrange/lpop/rpush api
-- `RuntimeCoordinator` persist queue binds in memory and can be used in a simple runtime distribution
+- `RuntimeLock` persist lock acquires in memory and can be used in a simple runtime distribution
 - `RuntimeStorage` persist msgs in dict and can be used in a simple runtime distribution
 ## Handler lifecycle